If your pet is a cat also read these:

 food, high in fiber, also solve this problem.

 These pets need to have all diseased teeth removed.
-This is not major surgery in these pets because the teeth are already loose and no longer used in eating. , I place these pets on two or three weeks of antibiotics and try to get the owners to feed them balanced dog foods.
-Changing these pet's eating habits is not easy.
+This is not major surgery in these pets because the teeth are already loose and no longer used in eating. , Many vets place these pets on two or three weeks of antibiotics and try to get the owners to feed them balanced dog foods.
+Changing a pet's eating habits is not easy.

 Kennel Cough :

-Kennel cough of dogs, also called infectious tracheobronchitis and CIRD, is a group of diseases cause by the bacteria, Bordatella bronchiseptica as well as many respiratory tract virus.
+Kennel cough in dogs, is also called infectious tracheobronchitis.
+It is actually a group of diseases cause by the bacteria, Bordatella bronchiseptica as well as many respiratory tract virus.
 The signs of bordatella, parainfluenza virus and Canine Adeno-2 virus and respiratory coronavirus are identical and often the two or three organisms work in tandem along with mycoplasma to cause the cough.

 To get this problem, your dog must have had contact with a sick or recovering pet.
 Soft dry coughs and sneezing are the two most common signs.
 They begin 2-7 days after the dog was exposed .
 Some dogs with this problem only cough when they are excited.
 Kennel cough is highly contagious and passes directly from dog to dog at kennels, grooming parlors, pet stores, doggy parks and humane societies.

-Dogs with this disease rarely feel ill although they may vomit food and foam due to enlarged tonsils and tracheal irritation.
-In healthy dogs, the cough lasts seven days to three weeks.
+Dogs with this disease rarely act ill although they may vomit food and foam due to enlarged tonsils and tracheal irritation.
+In healthy dogs, the cough can last seven days to three weeks.
 But it can persist much longer in flat-faced breeds or dogs with narrow tracheas (windpipes).

-If the cough is not too severe I dispense a guaifenesin-based cough syrup.
-If guaifenesin is not enough to control the cough I put them on the narcotic cough suppressant, Hycodan.
+If the cough is not too severe many vets dispense a guaifenesin-based cough syrup.
+If guaifenesin is not enough to control the cough there are stronger narcotic cough suppressants such as butorphanol for dogs (Torbutrol®).
 Humidifiers help clear mucous from the throat allowing the dog to breath easier.

-Kennel Cough vaccines exist in two forms: One that is given by injection and one that is given as drops placed in your pet's nose (Intra-Trac 3, Bronchi-Shield III ).
-The injectable vaccine is of little or no value.
-If the intra-nasal vaccine is accidentally give to your pet by injection, the result can be a very severe reaction.
+Kennel Cough vaccines come in two forms: One that is given by injection and one that is given as drops placed in your pet's nose (Intra-Trac 3, Bronchi-Shield III etc.).
+In my opinion, the injectable vaccine is of little or no value. (ref) If the intra-nasal vaccine is accidentally give to your pet by injection, the result can be a very severe reaction.
 Some vets still use the injectable product because frees them from this concern.

 Cats with coughing due to this problem usually originated recently from humane societies, shelters and catteries.
 Although most cats with this disease sneeze and have watery eyes, some cases of rhinotracheitis develop a cough.
 You will find a more extensive description of this problem and how I treat it under the articles entitled "Why Is My Cat Sneezing" and "Upper Respiratory Infections In Your Cat".
 When cats with this infection cough, it is usually due to secondary bacterial infections that accompany the virus.
 The same bordatella bacteria that causes kennel cough in dogs will cause a this condition in virus-weakened cats.
 I treat these cats with antibiotics, multivitamin drops, non-narcotic cough suppressants and good nursing care.